amarinediary/Vanilla-JS-Pages-Transition-Loader/README.md

 ```
 ## Theme

-To change the theme color, simply edit the `theme` variable with the HEX color code you fancy.
+To change the theme color, edit the `theme` variable with the neW HEX color code.

 ```
 var theme='#ec4188',